hometownjlu/nomogram/README.md

 Questions:
 In GOBA, what year did each person match? - Could decrease the number of people in applicant side trying to match to.
 In GOBA, which residency did each person match? - Could do with a join on state, city to residency programs.
+For duplicate matches like matching to ten residency programs in New York, NY then we can google search for their name and each residency program name.

 Determining match_status - Anyone who applied prelim did not match into a categorical position is a fair assumption.